iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

 ### Boards (how work flows from idea → sprint → Done) {#boards}

-Scrum does not require a specific board design, but a board is one of the best ways to make work **transparent** and keep flow **predictable**.
+Scrum does not require a specific board design, but boards are one of the best ways to make work **transparent** and keep flow **predictable**.

-I use two linked boards, because they solve two different problems:
+We use **one Product Backlog** as the single source of truth for overall scope and priorities.
+The two boards below do not replace the Product Backlog.
+They show how Product Backlog items move through the preparation stages (from unclear to Ready for sprint planning) and then through sprint execution:

-- The **pre-sprint intake board** prevents unclear work from entering a sprint.
+- The **pre-sprint intake board** shows Product Backlog items *before* they are selected into a sprint, and it makes “readiness” visible (Draft → Refinement → Ready).
-- The **sprint execution board** shows real delivery state during the sprint.
+- The **sprint execution board** shows the items selected into the current sprint (the Sprint Backlog), and it makes execution state visible (To Do → In Progress → In Review → In Test → Done).

+**How the pieces fit together (one item, two views)**

+Product Backlog item (ordered by priority)
+→ moves across the intake board: Draft → Refinement → Ready (DoR passed)
+→ is selected at Sprint Planning into the Sprint Backlog
+→ moves across the sprint board: To Do → In Progress → In Review → In Test → Done

+The Product Backlog keeps priority order; the boards show the same items by readiness and execution state, so we can see flow and blockers without creating duplicate work.

 ---

 #### 1) Pre-sprint intake board (prepare work so sprint planning is fast) {#pre-sprint-board}

 This board answers one question: *“Is this work clear enough to plan and deliver?”*
-Items move left-to-right until they are eligible to be pulled into a sprint.
+Items move left-to-right as we reduce uncertainty and make them “Ready.”
+Nothing is duplicated and nothing becomes a different item; the same Product Backlog item simply changes state as we prepare it for sprint planning.

 **Typical columns**